 To set the MNIST project as the startup project, right-click on the python project and select Set as Startup Project.

-Next, open the ConvNet_MNIST.py file and Run the project by pressing F5 or the green Run button.
+Next, open the train_mnist_onnx.py file and Run the project by pressing F5 or the green Run button.

 3. View the model and add it to your app

-Now, you can use this trained MNIST.onnx model file to build the MNIST sample app in Get Started!
+Now, the trained mnist.onnx model file should be in the samples-for-ai/examples/cntk/python/MNIST folder.
+You can use this trained mnist.onnx model file to build the MNIST sample app in Get Started!